Fine and Gross Motor Skills of Preschoolers: What Parents Can Expect as Children Grow

 Gross Motor Skills: Milestones for Children from Ages 4-5

 - Spinning the body when throwing a ball.

-- Riding tricycles or even bikes with better control at faster speeds.
+- Riding tricycles or bikes with better control and speed.

 - Running faster and smoother.

 - Toddling can be a clue that walking will soon begin.